-In the action-adventure game that is winning many hearts, you can easily get overwhelmed with the many mechanics the game throws at you.
-Couple that with the extra stuff you are able to obtain on your travels like Charms, Geo, and other items; you will be certainly confused.
-Our Hollow Knight Beginners Guide is here to make things a lot easier for you so you can get a better footing when it comes to starting the game.
+Our Hollow Knight Beginners Guide is here to make things a lot easier for you so you can get a better footing when it comes to starting the game and learning the ropes.

 Hollow Knight Beginners Guide

 Believe it or not, Hollow Knight borrows some decent amount of mechanics from the SoulsBorne series.
 It is like a Souls game which is lighter in its tone and approach.
-There is the completely non-linear world which is quite popular in every SoulsBorne game.
+There is a completely non-linear world that is quite popular in every SoulsBorne game.

 Moreover, some areas will be locked; do not worry about them.
 Return after you have made some progress to see if you are now granted access.